MislavJaksic/Knowledge-Repository/Thinking/Writing/Witcher/TheLastWish/README.md

 #### VII

-Torque the sylvan promised to be more careful around humans, Dandellion the bard recieved a new lute as compensation from the elves and Geralt the witcher reads aloud about the Lady of the Fields.
+Torque the sylvan promises to be more careful around humans, Dandellion the bard receives a new lute as compensation from the elves and Geralt the witcher reads aloud about the Lady of the Fields.

 ### The Last Wish

 #### The Voice of Reason (202)

-Geralt and Nenneke talk in a hot cave garden about Yennerer the Sorceresses' inability to have children.
+Geralt and Nenneke talk in a hot cave garden about Yennefer the Sorceresses' inability to have children.

 #### I

-Geralt and Dendillion fail to catch a fish but catch a djinn bottle instead.
-Dandillion opens the seal and releases the djinn who attacks him throat.
+Geralt and Dendillion fail to catch a fish but find a djinn bottle instead.
+Dandillion opens the seal and releases the djinn who attacks his throat.

 #### II

 Geralt meets Chireadan, the elf healer, at the barbican because neither can go though the city gates at night.
-Chireadan inspects Dandillion's wound and refers them to Yennefer of Vengeberg, a Sorceress staying in town.
+Chireadan inspects Dandillion's wound and refers them to Yennefer of Vengeberg, a sorceress staying in town.

 #### III

-Geralt knocks out a guard, finds the merchant fast asleep and brings Yennifer, who was sleeping, apple juice.
+Geralt knocks out a guard, finds the merchant fast asleep and brings Yennefer, who was sleeping, apple juice.

 #### IV

-Geralt and Yennifer take a bath, talk about the djinn and then take a portal to Dandillion.
+Geralt and Yennefer take a bath, talk about the djinn and then take a portal to Dandillion.

 #### V